 Another mesmerising location from Succession that you can visit is the culture centre, The Shed, in Hudson Yards, Manhattan.
 This is where Kendall celebrated his 40th birthday in season three.

-The Shed was open for business in 2019, and the brilliant minds behind this architectural gem are the architects Diller Scofidio and Renfro, who collaborated with Rockwell Group.
-The Shed is the perfect cultural space for a variety of activities of visual arts and performances.
+The Shed opened for business in 2019.
+The brilliant minds behind this architectural gem are the architects Diller Scofidio and Renfro, who collaborated with Rockwell Group.
+The Shed is the perfect cultural space for a variety of visual arts activities and performances.

-It won’t take you long till you realise that the building of the centre is the star of the show for sure; the shell design is 170,000-square-foot, and it can be retracted or extended through attached wheels thanks to using industrial crane technology.
+It won’t take you long to realise that the centre building is the star of the show; the shell design is 170,000 square feet, and thanks to industrial crane technology, it can be retracted or extended through attached wheels.

 The Plaza Hotel, New York

-If a series has most of its shooting taking place in New York City, then the iconic Plaza is bound to make an appearance!
-In Succession, season three, when the Roy family head to a Virginia political event, all the meetings with potential presidential candidates are actually shot at some of The Plaza’s prestigious rooms!
+If a series has most of its shooting in New York City, then the iconic Plaza is bound to appear!
+In Succession, season three, when the Roy family heads to a Virginia political event, all the meetings with potential presidential candidates are shot at some of The Plaza’s prestigious rooms!

 The Plaza has been around since 1907; the hotel didn’t take much time to make a name for itself.
 The hotel has been the filming location of many memorable works like Alfred Hitchcock‘s Bridal By North (1958), Scent of a Woman (1991), and who can forget Home Alone 2!

-A visit to the Plaza is a must for anyone going to New York!
-If you can’t afford to book a room, there are still some activities to enjoy; you can treat yourself to a fancy tea at the Palm Court venue or have a drink at the Champagne Bar venue looking over Fifth Avenue and The Pulitzer Fountain.
+Visiting the Plaza is a must for anyone going to New York!
+Even if you can’t afford to book a room, there are still some activities to enjoy.
+You can treat yourself to a fancy tea at the Palm Court venue or have a drink at the Champagne Bar venue, which looks over Fifth Avenue and The Pulitzer Fountain.
 You can also have a delightful meal at the famous Todd English Food Hall restaurant.

 Whiteface Lodge, Lake Placid, New York